 This program is a partnership between Pearson

-(co-founders of the Project Literacy and one of the largest education companies in the world) and Unreasonable Group
+(co-founders of the Project Literacy and a global learning services company) and Unreasonable Group

 .
-To connect directly with our team, email our program director at email@example.com.
+To connect directly with our team, email our Global Managing Director at email@example.com.

 What exactly is the Project Literacy?

 Project Literacy is a global movement convened by Pearson to make significant and sustainable advances in the fight against illiteracy so that all people – regardless of geography, language, race, class, or gender – have the opportunity to fulfill their potential through the power of words.